12 Good Ol' Facts About The Dukes of Hazzard

 While John Schneider and Tom Wopat were the ostensible stars of the show, both the actors and the show's producers quickly found out that the main attraction was the 1969 Dodge Charger—dubbed the General Lee—that trafficked brothers Bo and Luke Duke from one caper to another.
 Of the 60,000 letters the series was receiving every month in 1981, 35,000 wanted more information on or pictures of the car.

-3. Dennis Quaid wanted to be Luke Duke—on one condition.
+3. Dennis Quaid wanted to be The Dukes of Hazzard's Luke Duke—on one condition.

 When the show began casting in 1978, producers threw out a wide net searching for the leads.
 Dennis Quaid was among those interested in the role of Luke Duke—which eventually went to Wopat—but he had a condition: he would only agree to the show if his then-wife, P.J.
 Soles, was cast at the Dukes’ cousin, Daisy.
 Soles wasn’t a proper fit for the supporting part, which put Quaid off; Catherine Bach was eventually cast as Daisy.

-4. John Schneider pretended to be a redneck for his audition.
+4. John Schneider pretended to be a redneck for his Dukes of Hazzard audition.

 New York native Schneider was only 18 years old when he went in to read for the role of Bo Duke.
 The problem: producers wanted someone 24 to 30 years old.
 Schneider lied about his age and passed himself off as a Southern archetype, strutting in wearing a cowboy hat, drinking a beer, and spitting tobacco.
 He also told them he could do stunt driving.
 It was a good enough performance to land him the show.

-5. Schneider and Wopat met while taking a poop.
+5. The Dukes of Hazzard co-stars John Schneider and Tom Wopat met while taking a poop.

 After Schneider was cast, the show needed to locate an actor who could complement Bo.
 Stage actor Wopat was flown in for a screen test; Schneider happened to be in the bathroom when Wopat walked in after him.
 The two began talking about music—Schneider had seen a guitar under the stall door—and found they had an easy camaraderie.
 After flushing, the two did a scene.
 Wopat was hired immediately.